bcornw2/Research-on-Endpoint-Protection-with-Splunk-integration/notes.md

 Palo Alto Traps is Palo Alto's EDR, and it is a cloud-based behavioral-analysis software through endpoint agents that predict and prevent suspecct code execution and malware.

+Available on the following platforms:
+ - Windows
+ - MacOS
+ - Linux
+ - Android